studyathome-internationally/rehabilitationstechnik/docs/en/chapter9.md

 With action or activity, a movement or the trigger for a movement is meant.
 In that way there is a substitution, what is called “Vikariat” in German or simply “substitute” in English.
 The principle of a substitute is represented in <<fig:principle-of-substituting-aids>>, left where a person with visual impairment cannot perceive the stimuli (arrow) due to his/her impairment.
-These optical stimuli can be converted by an assistive tool (“H” – helping tool) into an acoustic stimulus which is then redirected to the person's organ of hearing (<<fig:principle-of-substituting-aids>>, middle).
+These optical stimuli can be converted by an assistive tool (“A”) into an acoustic stimulus which is then redirected to the person's organ of hearing (<<fig:principle-of-substituting-aids>>, middle).
 Similarly, the optical stimuli can be converted into tactile stimuli, which are perceptible by the person (<<fig:principle-of-substituting-aids>>, right).
 Two very common examples are first Braille where the person “read” with his/her fingertips instead of reading with the eyes and second lip-reading where the eyes take over the task of the hearing sense. [@zagler:2013]